What Do Parents Ask?

 Flights & Cost

 U.S. students can choose to join a chaperoned group flight from Los Angeles to Tokyo.
-International students fly independently to Tokyo, where Rustic coordinates pickup.
+International students fly independently to Tokyo, where Rustic Pathways coordinates pickup.
 After the program, U.S. students can return to Los Angeles on the chaperoned flight.
 Rustic Pathways Program Leaders ensure the safe departure of students not on chaperoned flights.
 International flights are not included in program tuition.

 Included: Lodging (all 6 nights), all meals, bullet train (Shinkansen), all airport transfers and ground transport, all activities, excursions, and entrance fees, 24/7 staff support, gratuities / tipping.